Supermarcel10/HatCosmetics/README.md

 ## About

-HatCosmetics is a plugin that provides a simple and user-friendly way to implement custom hat resource pack models on your server.
+HatCosmetics is a plugin that provides a simple and user-friendly way to implement custom hat models on your server.

 ## Features